naikvenu/oci-fluentd-logging/README.md

+Disclaimer:
+I work for Oracle and the views expressed on this documentation are my own and do not necessarily reflect the views of Oracle.
+These instructions provided are for experimental purposes only and should not be used in production.
+You should always run any new procedure and scripts on a test environment and validate and modify the same as per your requirements before using on your application environment.

 # Deploying Fluentd as a Dameonset with OCI (Oracle Cloud Infrastructure) logging as backend for log management.

 # Build your docker image and push it to your tenancy OCIR registry